 - Check out this post for 40+ Ways to Stop Kids from Being afraid of bedtime monsters.
 Some of these are really fun!

-What not to do when your child is having a nightmare:
+How to respond when your child is having a nightmare or other sleep issues:

 - Never ignore his feelings.
 Don’t belittle them or laugh at their feelings.